wjholden/Advent-of-Code-2024/README.md

 (despite the phrasing of the prompt), and you only need to count occurrences of the numbered stones.
 I had my head wrapped around a jagged recursive triangle, but you don't need that.
 This is more like the iterative Fibonacci approach with `while i < k { (a, b) = (a + b, b); i += 1 }`.
+* `include_str!` can bring in the contents of a file.
+My tests show that the performance is about the same as `std::fs::read_to_string`, but it's nice to ship a binary with no dependent files.

 # References